ASD-Blueprint/desktop.gov.au/blueprint/security/security-risk-management-plan.md

 ### Methodology

 The assessment of the threats and risks presented in this SRMP has been performed in accordance with industry best practice in line with AS/NZS ISO 31000:2009.
-The risk matrix that was used in the assessment of risk ratings is included in this document at Appendix B.
+The risk matrix that was used in the assessment of risk ratings is included in this document at [Risk Matrix](/assets/files/security/risk-matrix.pdf).

 ## Risk assessment

 Detailed assessment of the risks to the operation of the system are outlined in the following tables which demonstrate the controls required to manage risks within the solution.
-All risk ratings have been updated to align with the risk matrix identified in Appendix B.
+All risk ratings have been updated to align with the risk matrix identified in [Risk Matrix](/assets/files/security/risk-matrix.pdf).

 ### R01 Inadequate privileged account management